Nice to meet you.

 Mobile users now make up more than 50% of all searches done on Google.
 If you do not have a website that is easy to read and navigate on a smartphone, you’re potentially losing out on a significant number of customers.

 It is especially important for small, local businesses.
 So many shoppers will now search for a local store or restaurant on their phone while they’re on the go.
-They’ll either stop by the same day, or contact to book an appointment or ask a question.
+They’ll either stop by the same day or contact to book an appointment or ask questions.

 15. Use HTTPs

 Security is a big issue online.
-A number of high profile “hacks” for various websites or online platforms has made people wary of having their information stolen.
+A number of high-profile “hacks” of various websites or online platforms have made people wary of having their information stolen.

 Now imagine you’re visiting a website, and you get a warning from your browser that the website is not secure.
 Would you stay on the site or even make a purchase?
 Or would you leave?
-That’s a big reason why Google uses HTTPS as a ranking factor.
+That’s a big reason why Google uses hyper text transfer protocol secure or HTTPS as a ranking factor.

 Having an HTTPs website will prevent those warnings being shown to your customers.
 As a small business, you know how important every single customer is.
-Use an HTTPs website so you don’t lose people who are worried about their online security.
+So, get and install an SSL certificate.
+Redirect your HTTP website to HTTPs website so you don’t lose people who are worried about their online security.

 Optimize your website pages